GC-MS analysis

 • Result accuracy guarantee

-What is GC-MS and what is it used for?
+What is GC-MS used for?

 GC-MS diagram

-A stylized diagram of a GC-MS setup.
+A simplified diagram of a GC-MS setup.

 Suitable samples for GC-MS